token-js/token.js/docs/README.md

 ### Usage

-Import the token.js client and call the `create` function with the same input messages you would use with OpenAIs SDK.
-Specify the model and LLM provider you would like use with their respective fields.
+Import the Token.js client and call the `create` function with a prompt in OpenAI's format.
+Specify the model and LLM provider using their respective fields.

 {% tabs %}
 {% tab title="OpenAI" %}